100% organic cotton yarn

-Skilled artisans create these stunning khadicotton scarves.
-Khadi, handspun and handwoven fabric, is not only environmentally sustainable; it symbolizes empowerment and freedom for many in India.
+Skilled artisans create these stunning khadi cotton scarves.
+Khadi, handspun and handwoven fabric, is not only environmentally sustainable; it symbolizes empowerment and freedom to many in India.
 During the independence movement, Gandhi famously advocated for the revival of khadi fabric both as a form of non-violent resistance to imperialism and as a symbolic foundation upon which to build a new India.

 There is much diversity in the specifics of creating khadi in Central India, but the basic process is similar.
 First, seeds and other debris are removed from the cotton crop, fibers are cleaned, sorted and arranged.
 Next, spinners use a form of the charkha, hand-operated spinning wheel, to manipulate fiber into uniform-width yarn.
 The yarn is wound on to bobbins and some are strung on handlooms.
 Weavers then use a shuttle to weave yarn.

 The trust celebrates the rich weaving heritage in this region by highlighting the diverse methods, aesthetics, and tools.